apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 [Higher-order components](https://reactjs.org/docs/higher-order-components.html) are an advanced React pattern for reuse of component logic.
 In TypeScript, higher-order components are [generic](https://www.typescriptlang.org/docs/handbook/generics.html) to decouple them from the components being wrapped.

-Properly typing higher-order components is a _pain in the ass_.
+Correctly typing higher-order components is a _pain in the ass_.
 That being said, I'll try to explain my approach and the problems you'll encounter.

 When writing or refactoring a higher-order component into TypeScript, you need to understand the **wrapped component's properties** and **the returned component's properties**.
 The wrapped, or parameter, component's properties can be divided into **those that the higher-order component uses** and **those that it doesn't**.
-Those that the higher-order component doesn't need to know about are generally represented by a generic type: let's call it `P`.
+The types that the higher-order component doesn't need to know about are generally represented by a generic type: let's call it `P`.

 On occasion, you need to know the type of component returned.
-If possible I recommend using the widest type possible (`React.ComponentType`) or relying on type interference (not specifying an explicit return type).
-The cases when you may need an explicitly narrower type is if your component returns an exotic type, like a ref forwarder.
+If possible, I recommend using the widest type possible (`React.ComponentType`) or relying on type interference (not specifying an explicit return type).
+You may need an explicitly narrower type if your component returns an exotic type, like a ref forwarder.

 By convention, I use the names "Provides" and "Requires".
-Provided properties are those that the higher-order component provides to its wrapped component, and required properties are those additionally required by the returned component.
+Provided properties are those that the higher-order component provides to its wrapped component, and required properties are those additionally needed by the returned component.

 ```tsx
 function withExtraFunctionality<P>(